-Symprove has been subject of three independent clinical trials.
+Symprove has been subject of six independent clinical trials.

 An independent study carried out at King’s College London by Dr Guy Sisson and Professor Ingvar Bjarnason looked at the effects of Symprove on pain, constipation and diarrhoea on IBS sufferers with moderate to severe symptoms.
 The study concluded that significant improvements was seen in 4 weeks and continued through the full 12 weeks of the study.
 The results were published in the AP&T in 2014.

 An independent study carried out by Darent Valley Hospital and King’s College London looked to establish the effect of Symprove in IBD patients with ulcerative colitis.
 It found that 76% of patients with ulcerative colitis had significant reductions in faecal levels of calprotectin - a protein released by cells in the intestine when it is inflamed - following a course of Symprove.
 The results were published in Gastroenterology journal in 2015.